8 Ways to Improve Customer Centric Selling in 2025

 Be prepared to walk away from the sale

 In the same book, Bosworth argues that customer centric salespeople should be willing to walk away if they don’t think they can empower a customer to make the change their situation requires.
-If you can’t help the customer to see how they can achieve a goal, how a problem will be solved or how a need will be satisfied, this is the time to leave the sale for now.
+If you can’t help the customer to see how they can achieve a goal, how a problem will be solved or how a need will be satisfied, this is the time to leave.

 Always Put Your Customer First